bebcky/Handmade-Math/README.md

 # Handmade Math

 A single-file, cross-platform, public domain graphics math library for both C and C++.
-Supports vectors, matrices, quaternions, and all the utilities you'd expect.
+Supports vectors, matrices, rotors (quaternions), and all the utilities you'd expect.

 To get started, go download [the latest release](https://github.com/HandmadeMath/HandmadeMath/releases).